dommywalsh/game_plan/README.md

 <h2>Game Plan</h2>

-Game Plan is a prototype app created to connect competitive, like-minded boardgame enthusiasts over the games they love.
-It was designed, implemented, and shipped in two weeks as our final project for LeWagon.
+Game Plan was our final project at LeWagon coding bootcamp.
+In two weeks we designed, implemented and shipped to production a meet-up app for boardgames.

+The main technologies implemented were:

+- Ruby on Rails
+- HTML & CSS
+- Bootstrap
+- PostgresQL
+- Heroku
+- Git & Github

 <br>